cran-task-views/Spatial/Spatial.md

 analysis can be split into disease mapping and spatial regression (also partly overlapping).
 In addition, ecological analyses often approach spatial data in particular ways, giving rise to a specific topical cluster of packages.
-All of these ways of analysing spatial data treat the relationships between observations as a way of expressing important sources of information about the observations
+All of these approaches to analysing spatial data treat the spatial relationships between observations as a way of exploring and making use of important sources of information about the observations over and above what is known when assuming that they are independent of each other.

 ### Point pattern analysis